wiaderny/wiaderny.github.com/_posts/2012-10-06-fill-table-space-with-dots-in-latex.md

 layout: post
 title: Fill table space with dots in LaTeX
 published: true
+exc: A quick note on filling the usual blank space in LaTeX tables with dots to create a vintage look.
 ---

-While doing some work for the Physical Therapy Office I was faced with a small challenge, for my aim was to fill the space within a table - more precisely the space within two rows - with dots.
+While doing some work for the Physical Therapy Office I was faced with the challenge to fill the space within a table, more precisely the space within two rows, with dots.

 ![Fill table space with dots in LaTeX](../../assets/images/Fill-dots-in-LaTeX.png "Fill table space with dots in LaTeX")